dagda1/ember-autosuggest/README.md

 This Plug-In will auto-complete or auto-suggest completed search queries for you as you type.

-There is very basic keyboard navigation using the up and down keys to scroll up and down the results and enter adds the selection.
+There is very basic keyboard navigation using the up and down keys to scroll up and down the results and enter adds the selection, while hitting escape hides the autocomplete menu.

 This is a work in progress.